-On 16th February we learned that the magician of Montalcino had died in the vineyards aged 82.
+On 16th February we learned that the magician of Montalcino had died in First floors aged 82.

 His style was inimitable, and like all great wines, was capable of achieving an airborne character of great finesse, marrying profound intensity with the utmost delicacy.
 Many of his greatest wines are marriages of opposites – sweetness and powder-dryness; purity and gaminess; dark aromatics illuminated with the brilliance of crystalline fruit.
 I’m left wondering at these juxtapositions that make the wines of Soldera so extraordinary.